arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

     are then modified by offsetting for minimum values and capping or rejection for maximum values.

-The purpose of access control is to make a policy-based split into published and rejected resource records; if another partial master already published the same resource record data under the same owner name, according to the output stage, then a reference count must be incremented.
-When no rule on the ACL matches a resource record, it will be rejected.
+Though access control imposes a constraint on what resource records may pass from the input zone to one or more output zones, there is an added facility of modifying the resource records while in transit.
+It is even possible to produce multiple resource records, perhaps in different zones, as a result of ACL processing.
+Individual ACL Rules would produce zero or one output resource record, but the ACL as a whole produces a multiset of resource records, possibly specifying a zone to which each may be assigned.
+Note that the zone specification can speed up the detection of the output zone, but it may also be used to distinguish a parent and child zone where the zone apex is concerned.

-Before removing a resource record, it is first verified to be present in the published or rejected resource records; only if it is in the former will the removal be supported.
-Before forwarding it to the output stage, a check is made if a reference count can be decremented to reach 0.
+Before removing a resource record, it is passed through the ACL once more, with the intent to produce the same output, so it may be retracted.
+Since the output for each zone is maintained as a multiset of resource records, the removal of one resource record from one partial master would not cause the removal of the output resource data if it is still supported by another partial master.

-When changes are made to access control, the published and rejected resource records must be re-evaluated.
-The result may move resource records between the lists, with corresponding zone data changes forwarded to the output stage.
-(But it is still not permitted to publish data that is already published for another partial master.)
+When changes are made to access control for a partial master's zone, then all resource records in that zone must be re-evaluated.
+The removal of an ACL Rule causes the removal of any produced records from their targeted output zones; the addition of an ACL Rule causes appending any produced records to their targeted output zones.

-In general, the published and rejected resource records are committed or aborted together with the output stage transactions.
+In general, changes to the input and output zones and the ACLs for partial master zones are committed or aborted together with the output stage transactions.

 Secure Transfers
 ----------------